Modeling and forecasting exchange rate volatility in time-frequency domain: Empirical application: Does decomposition bring any improvement in volatility forecasting?

 Foreign exchange future contracts are traded on the Chicago Mercantile Exchange (CME) on a 24-hour basis.
 As these markets are among the most liquid, they are suitable for analysis of high-frequency data.
 We will estimate the realized volatility of British pound (GBP), Swiss franc (CHF) and euro (EUR) futures.
 All contracts are quoted in the unit value of the foreign currency in US dollars.
 It is advantageous to use currency futures data for the analysis instead of spot currency prices, as they embed interest rate differentials and do not suffer from additional microstructure noise coming from over-the-counter trading.
 The cleaned data are available from Tick Data, Inc.\footnote{http://www.tickdata.com/}

 It is important to look first at the changes in the trading system before we proceed with the estimation on the data.
 In August 2003, for example, the CME launched the Globex trading platform, and for the first time ever in a single month, the trading volume on the electronic trading platform exceeded 1 million contracts every day.
 On Monday, December 18, 2006, the CME Globex(R) electronic trading platform started offering nearly continuous trading.
 More precisely, the trading cycle became 23 hours a day (from 5:00 pm on the previous day until 4:00 pm on current day, with a one-hour break in continuous trading), from 5:00 pm on Sunday until 4:00 pm on Friday.
 These changes certainly had a dramatic impact on trading activity and the amount of information available, resulting in difficulties in comparing the estimators on the pre-2003 data, the 2003--2006 data and the post--2006 data.
-For this reason, we restrict our analysis to a sample period extending from January 5, 2007 through November 17, 2010, which contains the most recent financial crisis.
+For this reason, we restrict our analysis to a sample period extending from January 2, 2007 through August 20, 2014, which contains the most recent financial crisis.
 The futures contracts we use are automatically rolled over to provide continuous price records, so we do not have to deal with different maturities.

 The tick-by-tick transactions are recorded in Chicago Time, referred to as Central Standard Time (CST).
 Therefore, in a given day, trading activity starts at 5:00 pm CST in Asia, continues in Europe followed by North America, and finally closes at 4:00 pm in Australia.
 To exclude potential jumps due to the one-hour gap in trading, we redefine the day in accordance with the electronic trading system.
 Moreover, we eliminate transactions executed on Saturdays and Sundays, US federal holidays, December 24 to 26, and December 31 to January 2, because of the low activity on these days, which could lead to estimation bias.
-Finally, we are left with 944 days in the sample.
+Finally, we are left with 1902 days in the sample.
 Looking more deeply at higher frequencies, we find a large amount of multiple transactions happening exactly at the same time stamp.
 We use the arithmetic average for all observations with the same time stamp.
-Table \ref{summarystats} presents the summary statistics for the daily log-returns of GBP, CHF and EUR futures over the sample period, $t=1,\dots,944$, i.e., January 5, 2007 to November 17, 2010.
-The summary statistics display an average return very close to zero, skewness, and excess kurtosis which is consistent with the large empirical literature.